wilbarrios/swift_singleton/ARC/README.md

 ### Solving "Strong Reference Cycles"

 Swift provides two ways to resolve strong reference cycles when you work with properties of class type: weak references and unowned references.

+Use a weak reference when the other instance has a shorter lifetime—that is, when the other instance can be deallocated first.
+In the Apartment example above, it’s appropriate for an apartment to be able to have no tenant at some point in its lifetime, and so a weak reference is an appropriate way to break the reference cycle in this case.
+In contrast, use an unowned reference when the other instance has the same lifetime or a longer lifetime.